Sustainable Fashion

 My Sustainability Background

-I’ve been working in sustainable fashion since 2018 when I first opened my secondhand clothing store.
+I’ve been working in sustainable fashion since 2018 when I first opened a secondhand clothing store.
 In confronting the excess of fashion consumption firsthand through my store, I realized the importance of education in creating a cultural shift in fashion and in addressing the climate crisis.
-As I learned more about sustainability, it became clear to me that these conversations weren’t possible without a nuanced perspective.
-We have to be able to hold multiple truths and accept the complexities of the issues we are trying to solve.
-Since starting my first business, it has been my goal to make sustainability more accessible and one of those avenues is through thoughtful conversation and education.
+Since then, it has been my goal to make sustainability more approachable.